doki-theme/doki-theme-jetbrains/README.md

 ## VS Code

-The Doki Theme is also [available in VSCode!](https://github.com/Unthrottled/doki-theme-vscode) Because Jetbrains cannot provide every feature, make your VSCode editor more familiar.
+The Doki Theme is also [available in VSCode!](https://github.com/Unthrottled/doki-theme-vscode) Make your VSCode editor more familiar!

 ![Hyper.js Terminal](./assets/hyper_logo.png)
 ## Hyper.js